armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ## Get Armory accounts
 `GET /armory/accounts/{accountId}`

-Return the list of all managed accounts, including static accounts defined in agent config files and dynamic accounts defined in Clouddriver.
-The resulting list is sorted by account name in ascending order.
+Return a list of all managed accounts, including static accounts defined in agent config files, and dynamic accounts defined in Clouddriver.
+The returned list is sorted by account name in ascending order.

 ### Request parameters
  - `page` -  The page number for paginating results, starting from 1.
-Defaults to 1 if omitted.
+This parameter defaults to 1 if omitted.
  - `limit` How many accounts to return.
 Defaults to 100 if omitted.

 ### Example response